 There are no Security Requirements for the IT-Environment defined in the PP "Smartcard IC Platform Protection Profile".
-The dependencies derived from the added security functional requirements for cryptographic operation (FCS_COP.1[DES]) and for Management of security attributes (FMT_MSA.1[MEM] and FMT_MSA.1[SFR]) as well as for Static attribute initialisation (FMT_MSA.3[MEM] and FMT_MSA.3[SFR]) are defined as Security Requirements for the IT-Environment in this Security Target.
+The dependencies derive from the added security functional requirements for cryptographic operation (FCS_COP.1[DES]) and for Management of security attributes (FMT_MSA.1[MEM] and FMT_MSA.1[SFR]) as well as for Static attribute initialisation (FMT_MSA.3[MEM] and FMT_MSA.3[SFR]) are defined as Security Requirements for the IT-Environment in this Security Target.
 Since the requirements must be fulfilled by the implemented Smartcard Embedded Software it is consequently seen as IT-Environment.

-The dependencies of FCS_COP.1[DES] deal with cryptographic key management (CC family FCS_CKM) that is subject to the applications and cannot be provided by the hardware.
+The dependencies of FCS_COP.1[DES] deal with cryptographic key management (CC family FCS_CKM) and import of data (CC family FDP_ITC) that is subject to the applications and cannot be provided by the hardware.